JoshPatton26/Python-Projects/MathChallenge/README.md

 ## Features

-- Generate random math problemsconsisting of addition, subtraction, and multiplication.
+- Generate random math problems consisting of addition, subtraction, and multiplication.
 - Times the user's responses to calculate how long it takes to completes all questions
 - Keeps track of wrong answers provided by the user.